vEnhance/web.evanchen.cc/input/faq-contest.md

 (and thus are relying on high-school training).
 Especially if you're someone who already did math olympiads in high school, I encourage you to not place more weight on the Putnam than it deserves.

+### {{ faq("C-22", "For X contest, about how much do I usually need to get Y medal/award?") }}

+If X is a USA contest, you can often extrapolate some values from the statistics posted on [my problems archive](problems.html).
+And of course for the IMO, you have full data.
+So you should be able to work out an estimate for yourself.
+For other contests, maybe you'll have to ask around if the contest organizer doesn't have statistics easily available.

+However, I want to warn you: I do _not_ recommend taking too seriously the arithmetic mean or median of whatever statistic you are looking at.
+As I mentioned in [C-20](#C-20), the fluctuation in whatever random variable you are measuring is large enough that averages are often meaningless.
+You may hurt yourself in your own confusion if you approach a contest with a fixed mindset of, say, "I need to get three problems for silver", and then the test (really, individual problems on the test) ends up being easier or harder than the worthless expected value that you worked out beforehand.

 [aimescratch]: static/AIME-2013-scratch.pdf
 [aopswrite]: https://artofproblemsolving.com/articles/how-to-write-solution